Piz Scerscen

 Piz Scerscen (Romansh, Monte Scerscen, formerly Monte Rosso di Scerscen), culminating at 3,970 m above sea level, is one of the highest peaks in the Bernina Range, straddling the border between Switzerland and Italy.
 It is a satellite peak of Piz Bernina, joining it by its north-east ridge via a 3,882 m pass.
 Its name means 'the circular mountain' ('Scerscen' is pronounced cherchen).

 The mountain has a prominent secondary summit called the Schneehaube (3,875 m).

 The first ascent of Piz Scerscen was by Paul Güssfeldt, Hans Grass and Caspar Capat on 13 September 1877 via the north-west spur, descending the same way.
 This is the well-known Eisnase route, involving a 100-metre ice pitch of between 60 and 70°, although its precise length and steepness are debated.
 This was the route followed by Walter Risch on the first solo ascent of the mountain in 1924.
-The first ascent of the north-west face was by Christian Klucker and L. Norman-Neruda on 9 July 1890.
+The first ascent of the north-west face was by Christian Klucker and Ludwig Norman-Neruda on 9 July 1890.